THUDM/XDAI/README.md

 ├── xdai_kg.py
 └── xdai_kg_specific.py
 ```
-Among which:
 - `xdai_glm.py`: The baseline implementation without knowledge injected using GLM as the PLM.
 - `xdai_kg.py`: GLM + open knowledge injected using [XLore2](https://www.xlore.cn/)
 - `xdai_kg_specific.py`:GLM + specific domain knowledge with self-maintained FAQ db.

+After being added, a new class should then be imported in the `agents/__init__.py` and appended to `IN_USE_AGENTS`
 #### 4. Interact
-We provide the following ways to interact with the chatbot:
+The following 3 methods of deployment are offered to interact with the chatbot:
 1. **Terminal**: The simplest way to expeirence the dialogue system, which does not require the api server as the prerequisite.
 ```shell
 bash scripts/run_terminal_chat.sh